-- 6.3.32 In order to control legal risks it is important that adequate records of internal STRs are kept.
-This is usually done by the MLRO or person nominated by the MLRO and would normally include details of: - all internal STRs made; - how the MLRO handled matters, including any requests for further information; - assessments of the information provided, along with any subsequent decisions about whether or not to await developments or seek extra information; - the rationale for deciding whether or not to make an external STR; - any advice given to engagement teams about continued working.
+7.3.34In order to control legal risks it is important that adequate records of internal STRs are kept.
+This is usually done by the MLRO or person nominated by the MLRO and would normally include details of:

+•all internal STRs made;

+- •how the MLRO handled matters, including any requests for further information; - •assessments of the information provided, along with any subsequent decisions about whether or not to await developments or seek extra information; - •the rationale for deciding whether or not to make an external STR; - •any advice given to engagement teams about continued working.

-These records can be simple or sophisticated, depending on the size of the firm and the volume of reporting, but they always need to contain broadly the same information and be supported by the relevant working papers.
+7.3.35These records can be simple or sophisticated, depending on the size of the firm and the volume of reporting, but they always need to contain broadly the same information and be supported by the relevant working papers.
 They are important because they may be needed later if the MLRO is required to justify and defend their actions.

-6.3.33 For the MLRO's efficiency and ease of reference, a reporting index may be kept and each internal STR given a unique reference number.
+7.3.36For the MLRO's efficiency and ease of reference, a reporting index may be kept and each internal STR given a unique reference number as this internal reference number is a mandatory field when submitting an STR on ROS.

-6.4 Reporting and the privileged circumstances exemption
+7.4Reporting and the privileged circumstances exemption

-- 6.4.1 Section 46(1) of the 2010 Act states that disclosure of information which is subject to legal privilege is not required.
-Accountancy firms and individuals may, in the course of their work, receive information documentation subject to legal privilege, for example when engaged by a legal professional to carry out work on behalf of a client. - 6.4.2 Apart from legal privilege, Section 46(2) of the 2010 Act, as quoted below, also establishes that relevant professional advisers are not required to submit an external report in certain circumstances.
+7.4.1Section 46(1) of the 2010 Act states that disclosure of information which is subject to legal privilege is not required.
+Accountancy firms and individuals may, in the course of their work, receive information documentation subject to legal privilege, for example when engaged by a legal professional to carry out work on behalf of a client.

+7.4.2Apart from legal privilege, Section 46(2) of the 2010 Act, as quoted below, also establishes that relevant professional advisers are not required to submit an external report in certain circumstances.